bitbof/klecks/README.md

 # Embed
 Example usage of the embed can be found under: `/examples/embed/`

+# Docker
+To run Klecks (standalone) within a Docker container, run the following commands in project root:

+`docker-compose build`

+`docker-compose up -d`

+It is then accessible through: http://localhost:5050

 # Translations
 Are you a native speaker or have advanced skills in a language with no translation yet?
 Any contribution by you is highly encouraged and appreciated!
 These are the currently available languages: